ItsaMeTuni/calendar-server/README.md

 **What about X?** Other calendar backends I've found around the internet are either old, run on php, or have horrible documentation.

-This is **NOT** aimed at being a personal calendar server, this is meant to be a calendar backend used by your application's backend.
+This is **NOT** aimed at being a personal calendar server, this is meant to be a calendar backend used by your application's frontend/backend.

 **Disclaimer:** I'm a hobbyist, which means I'm not an expert in anything.
 Some mentoring would be helpful.